 1.4 Flavours of openness

 The Open University (OU) is arguably in a unique position to consider the nature of what ‘open’ means in higher education.
 When the OU was founded it defined ‘open’ as meaning open access, which was realised through not setting any formal educational qualifications for entry, and using a part-time, distance education model.
 But with the advent of the internet and digital technologies, what it means to be ‘open’ with regards to education has begun to change.
-In this week you will explore these different interpretations of openness, to set the scene for the remainder of the course.
+In the remainder of this week’s materials, you will explore these different interpretations of openness, to set the scene for the remainder of the course.

 Activity 2: Open education reading